 To succeed, we must recruit, retain, manage and motivate qualified clinical, scientific, technical and management personnel and we face significant competition for experienced personnel.
 If we do not succeed in attracting and retaining qualified personnel, particularly at the management level, it could adversely affect our ability to execute our business plan and harm our operating results.
 In April 2023, we announced a restructuring of our workforce, reducing our existing headcount by approximately 33%.
 At the same time, our founder, Dr. Jin-Long Chen, resigned from the Board and his position as Chief Scientific Officer.
+We have also announced that Siobhan Nolan Mangini is stepping down as Chief Financial Officer as of November 3, 2023 and as President on December 1, 2023.
 These significant changes have caused additional attrition of employees and may cause further attrition of employees, including senior management, and negatively affect employee morale.
 Additionally, as we are operating our business with fewer employees, including fewer members of senior management, the loss of a significant number of our remaining employees or of any of our current executive officers could result in a significant loss in the knowledge and experience that we, as an organization, possess and could cause significant delays, or outright failure, in the development and further commercialization of our product candidates.